rbkcbefc/cloud-automation/README.md

 - Integrates Route53 ( Domain: agilealm.click )
 - Integrates HTTPS/SSL using Amazon Certificate Manager ( ACM )

+This project has been extended support kubeadm based self-hosted Kubernetes environment ( 1 Control Plane node & 2 Dataplane nodes ) on AWS using Containerd and Calico.
+For more information, scroll below and checkout section: Kubernetes ( k8s-kubeadm-sh )

 # Technologies

 - Vagrant ( https://www.vagrantup.com/ ) - Vagrant enables the creation and configuration of lightweight, reproducible, and portable development environments.